-Thousands of people use our Online Community to make friends. blog about their experiences and join groups to meet other people going through the same things.
+Thousands of people use our Online Community to make friends, blog about their experiences and join groups to meet other people going through the same things.
 You can access it any time of day or night.
 Share your experiences, ask questions, or just read through people's posts at macmillan.org.uk/community

-You can also use our Ask an Expert service on the Online Community.
-You can ask a financial guide, cancer information nurse, work support advisor or an information and support advisor any questions you have.
+You can also use our Ask an Expert service on the Online Community to ask any questions you have.